 “Look what the neighbours are doing!
 Communities shaping sustainability” by NTNU – SMARTEES Consortium

 SMARTEES – Social Innovation Modelling Approaches to Realizing Transition to Energy Efficiency and Sustainability – supports the energy transition and policy design by developing policy pathways that foster citizen inclusion.
 SMARTEES examines five types of energy- and mobility-related local social innovation in cities and islands across Europe.
 The results stemming from years of research and implementation in the project will be explored in the final conference.
-Check event programme here and register here.
+Check event programme here.

 14 September, 11:00 – 14:15 CEST

 “Digitalisation and decentralisation: How to unleash the full potential of this synergy?” by International Energy Agency – IEA

 Join the meeting on the role of digitalisation in the integration of distributed energy resources to enhance efficiency of energy systems and support decarbonisation.
 The meeting will provide insights from a number of ongoing initiatives and projects including the IEA’s Digital Demand Driven Electricity Networks (3DEN) initiative and the European Technology and Innovation Platform (ETIP) Smart Networks for Energy Transition (SNET) and will also feature a discussion with 7 IEA Technology Collaboration Programmes.
 The discussion will focus on the challenges and actions needed to unlock potentials and facilitate new business models and investments, as well as on the policy or regulatory changes needed to accelerate progress.
 Ultimately, the discussion aims to stimulate ideas for further collaboration between ongoing initiatives and programmes.

 “Hydrogen and Carbon Capture: Will they save the natural gas industry?” by Upstream